2021 NASCAR Cup Series: Race reports

 This was the first dirt race for the Cup Series since the 1970 NASCAR Cup Series season.
 Kyle Larson was awarded the pole after the scheduled heat races were canceled due to rain, but had to start at the rear after changing engines in practice.
 The race was postponed from Sunday to Monday due to the rain.
-Martin Truex Jr. dominated most the race.
+Martin Truex Jr. dominated most of the race.
 The first stage was littered with accidents caused.
 Aric Almirola got turned after contact with Stewart Friesen (who was making his first Cup Series start), involving multiple other drivers.
 Ryan Newman spun and Stewart-Haas teammates Kevin Harvick and Chase Briscoe got together trying to avoid the incident.
 Christopher Bell spun while running second and collected Larson and Ross Chastain.
 Truex would win the first stage.
 In the second stage, Truex would lose the lead to Daniel Suárez while Larson would wreck again, ending his race and collecting Ryan Blaney, Kyle Busch, Austin Dillon, Alex Bowman, Ryan Preece, and Michael McDowell.
 Briscoe would get in the wall again after contact with Brad Keselowski.
 After this crash, NASCAR elected to conduct all restarts going forward single-file to help with visibility, as the flying dust made it hard for drivers to see.
 Joey Logano would take the lead from Suarez and win the second stage.
 Logano would dominate the final stage and hold off Ricky Stenhouse Jr. in overtime to become the series' seventh different winner of the season.